The best free AI tutors for VCE in 2026 (honest comparison)

 What it's good for: rewriting any topic — yours, your teacher's, your textbook chapter — into a lesson in your VARK style.
 Knows VCE/HSC/A Level/IB/AP/NCEA terminology and SAC formats.
 Comes with Listen mode (for auditory learners) and Easy Read view (for accessibility).

-Where it falls short: the free plan is 5 lessons per month, capped.
-Pro and Max remove the cap (AUD 14.99 / 24.99).
-And we don't pretend to be the best at free-form chat — we're built around generating structured lessons, not conversation.
+Where it falls short: we don't pretend to be the best at free-form chat — Edapt is built around generating structured lessons, not conversation.
+Everything is free forever for everyone, with no plans and no caps.

 Verdict: if you're sitting VCE, HSC, or an equivalent, Edapt is the only free option that genuinely understands what your assessor is going to ask.
 Use the 5 lessons on the topics that are tripping you up.